artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 >
 > "It was to be expected," Akiba went on heatedly, "that you would say so.
 To speak of faith to the man without faith is like communicating the experience of color to one who is blind."
 >
 > His last words stung Elisha.
 Tears started in his eyes.
 Abruptly he turned his back on Akiba and looked through dimness into the distance.
 He could not believe simply because it was easier or more expedient.
 He could not have faith unless first his mind was satisfied.
-He had set himself to a task, the discovery of truth by reason, pure and unafraid [pp. 239 - 244].
+He had set himself to a task, the discovery of truth by reason, pure and unafraid.
+> <cite>pp. 239 - 244</cite>

 When Akiba claims that the "fate of man determines whether he has located it [the center of a circle, representing the axioms of your philosophy]" he is arguing that ethical outcomes can help us know what is true.
 I conceive of philosophy as having three primary questions: